Skip to main content

 .tap(validateOrder) // throws if invalid; otherwise no-op

-.then(priceOrder) // still receives the original orderInput
+.step(priceOrder) // still receives the original orderInput

 priceOrder gets the original input, not anything from validateOrder. validateOrder has no output to merge in — it either throws or it doesn't.

 This is the right shape for a validator.
-Don't write a handler that returns its input back out just to satisfy .then() — that pollutes the items log with a redundant echo.
+Don't write a handler that returns its input back out just to satisfy .step() — that pollutes the items log with a redundant echo.
 If a block has no meaningful output, drop the outputSchema and use .tap().

 The same applies to logging, telemetry, and state mutation.
 If the only purpose is the side effect, it's a tap.